aspose-total/Aspose.Total-Products/total/en/cpp/conversion/word-to-excel/_index.md

 ---
-title: Convert WORD to EXCEL in C++ or with free Online Converter
+title: Convert Word to Excel in C++ or with free Online Converter
-description: C++ API to Convert WORD to EXCEL or Online App without using using Microsoft Word or Microsoft Excel or online.
-Test free WORD to EXCEL online converter quickly before integrating the code.
+description: C++ API to Convert Word to Excel or Online App without using using Microsoft Word or Microsoft Excel or online.
+Test free Word to Excel online converter quickly before integrating the code.
 url_ignore: /cpp/conversion/word-to-excel/
 family: total
 platformtag: cpp